BackupNerd/Backup-Scripts/README.md

 SolarWinds Backup Upgrade.amp

-	AMP file to force upgrade of the Backup Manager to the latest download version of SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition).
+	AMP file to force upgrade of the Backup Manager to the latest downloadable version of SolarWinds Backup (Ncentral Integrated Edition or Standalone Edition).
+	TLS 1.2 Compatible

 SolarWinds Backup Convert To PassPhrase.amp